Building the future our community deserves

 Queens Park Open Space.

-With the Governments’ investing $32.5m in the new State Football Centre, the adjacent open space at Maniana Park also needs a major upgrade.
+With the Governments’ investing $32.5million in the new State Football Centre, the adjacent open space at Maniana Park also needs a major upgrade.
 Through consultation with the community, the City developed a master plan for this site which requires $6.8m.
 At this time the only option for the City would be to debt fund this project, something under consideration for the City’s 2022-23 budget.
-The City has been advocating for $5.3m of this funding to cover a range of community facilities.
+During the Federal Election, Labor committed to allocating $5.3million for the project.
+The City looks forward to working with the Member for Swan, Ms Zaneta Mascarenhas MP, to bring this project to fruition.

 Canning Vale Regional Space Complex.